 Never doubt that a small group of thoughtful, committed citizens can change the world. — Margaret Mead

 - The primary purpose of this website is to assist in my effort to acquire philanthropic support.
 Without financial backing, I cannot move forward.
-That is why I am seeking philanthropic gift capital from like-minded philanthropists.
-I believe that if you truly understand the depth of the ecological destruction we are wreaking, and truly want to make a difference — a real difference — then you should contact me.
-If you are a philanthropist and would like to contact me, my contact information is below.
+That is why I am seeking philanthropic gift capital, from like-minded philanthropists.
+I believe that if you truly understand the depth of the ecological destruction we are wreaking, and truly want to make a real difference, then you should contact me.
+See contact information below.
 Let’s meet!
-Let’s talk.
 Let’s discuss how to save the planet.
-Don’t let another moment slip by without taking immediate action.
-It all starts with one person, sending me one email.
+Don’t let another moment slip by without taking immediate action!
+It all starts with one person, sending one email.
 Do it today!
 Be that person!
 Take immediate action to help save the planet for future generations.
 And thanks!